laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/unit-projects/unit-three-project-requirements.md

 - **Have a well-styled interactive front-end** that communicates with the **Express** backend via AJAX.

-- **Client side routing** to show multiple page-level components with React Router
+- **Client Side Routing** to show multiple page-level components with React Router

 - **Include full CRUD (Create, Read, Update & Delete) data operations/actions**

 - **(OPTIONAL)** you can try to implement one or more of the following:
 	- Consume a third-party API.
 	- Include _admin_ features.
 	- Authentication, i.e. the ability of a user to log in & log out.
 	- Authorization, by restricting functionality to authenticated users.
 Also, navigation should respond to the login status of the user.

 ###### Important note about External APIs!
-When you are calling External APIs server-side that require a key, you should store those **keys somewhere private**.
+When you are calling External APIs server-side that require a key, you should store those **keys somewhere private** (.env).
 They are the only proof that you are you and you are allowed to call that API, after all.

 For example, it is very important that you not push your API keys to a public Github repo.
 Keep them in a `.env` file and make sure you add `.env` to your `.gitignore`.
 Note that since it won't be pushed into the github repo, your group mates won't be able to pull it either.
 So, make sure everyone writes their own local `.env` file with the key!